tamunoWoks/ClubData-Insights-Member-Facility-Usage-Analysis/basic_analysis.md

 |Pool Table     |15                |Cheap    |

 **Observation:**
-1. The `Tennis Courts`'s and the `Massage Room`'s are the only expensive facilities with a monthly maintenance cost of above $100.
+1. The `Tennis Courts`'s and the `Massage Room`'s are the only facilities with a monthly maintenance cost of above $100.
 ---

 #### - The memid, surname, firstname, and joindate of the members who joined after the start of September 2012: